 Culture influences how we perceive nature, human nature, and "the natural," and cultural advances have overcome many "natural" limitations.
-We can prevent and cure diseases, such as polio and smallpox, that felled our ancestors.
+We can prevent and cure diseases, such as polio and smallpox, that felled our ancestors, even as we face and learn to deal with novel pathogens that emerge during our lifetimes.
 We can use pills to enhance or restore sexual potency.
 Through cloning, scientists have challenged the way we think about biological identity and the meaning of life itself.
 Culture, of course, does not always protect us.
 Hurricanes, earthquakes, tsunamis, floods, and other natural forces regularly thwart our efforts to modify the environment through building, development, and expansion.